shawty/codegeneratorshainton2022/README.md

-# codegeneratorshainton2022
+# .NET Code Generators Presentation (Hainton Mar 2022)

-Code for my Hainton .NET session on .NET source/code generators March 29th 2022
+This repository contains the PDF Slide deck and sample code that I used in my .NET presentation on the new .NET code Generators feature, presented at Tusparc in Newcastle on March 29th 2022